 How To Put Line On A Centerpin Reel?

 You can tie the line directly to the spool or attach it to the backing with a Uni to Uni knot and the line should always go on and off the bottom of the reel as seen in the picture above.

 I have seen videos say to come off the top of the reel near the rod blank and the handle, but trust me, do not do this!

 Having the right amount of line will help you fish better, will help you cast, and will help you avoid problems.

 You want to fill the mainline to only about 1/8th of an inch from the gap of the spool which is on the base or back of the reel.

 If you add too much the line can get stuck in behind the spool and get trapped in the gears or internal components.

 If you don’t fill the spool up enough it may make casting more difficult especially if you use the side cast, and the more line you have on the spool the larger the surface diameter of the spool is so the uptake of the line is a bit faster.

 I use the Berkley Portable Line Spooler Max for all my reels to make sure that I get no twists and to be sure I get the line firmly and evenly on the spool.
-You can get it at Bass Pro Shops or check Amazon or at FishUSA for better prices.
+You can get it through this FishUSA link.